Gnurou/v4l2r/README.md

 How to use
 ----------
-Check `lib/examples/vicodec_test/ioctl_api.rs` for a short example of how to use the low-level ioctl interface to encode generated frames into the FWHT compressed format, and `lib/examples/vicodec_test/device_api.rs` for the same example using the device interface.
-This example program requires the `vicodec` virtual device, either in single or multi-planar mode.
+Check `lib/examples/vicodec_test/device_api.rs` for a short example of how to use the `device`-level interface, or `lib/examples/vicodec_test/ioctl_api.rs` for the same example using the lower-level `ioctl` API.
+Both examples encode generated frames into the `FWHT` format using the `vicodec` kernel driver (which must be inserted beforehand, using e.g. `modprobe vicodec multiplanar=1`).

-You can try it with
+You can try these examples with

     cargo run --example vicodec_test -- /dev/video0

-for running the device API example, or
+for running the `device` API example, or

     cargo run --example vicodec_test -- /dev/video0 --use_ioctl

-for the ioctl example, assuming `/dev/video0` is the path to the `vicodec` encoder.
+for the `ioctl` example, assuming `/dev/video0` is the path to the `vicodec` encoder.

 `lib/examples/fwht_encoder` contains another example program implementing a